 As for why this might be the case, the obvious reason is that the ``spiritual delusion'' problem is likely more complex than the sudden increase in sycophancy, which was easily addressed by a rollback.
 However, we speculate that perhaps one additional factor in the lack of decisive, publicized action from OpenAI is that, overall, the ``aggregation mechanism'' of Reddit was much less powerful than on Twitter.
 The conversation about long-run psychological impact did surface beyond Reddit, where the posts were originally made, to reported features in major national magazines.
 However, both Reddit as a platform and reported stories as a format emphasize individual-level narratives, which are less compelling as indictments of systematic behavior patterns.

-\paragraph{Targeted crowdsourcing and the value of statistical evidence.} Finally, we discuss two systems that crowdsourced targeted surveys of specific algorithmic systems as positive examples of aggregation.
-While the scope of these surveys were narrower---meant to discover average rates of pre-specificed metrics, rather than general evaluation---they are notable because their aggregations provided concrete statistical evidence for individual experiences.
+\textbf{Targeted crowdsourcing and the value of statistical evidence.} Finally, we discuss two systems that crowdsourced data for evaluating specific algorithmic systems as positive examples of aggregation.
+While the scope of these surveys was narrower---meant to discover average rates of pre-specified metrics, rather than general evaluation---they are notable because their aggregations provided concrete statistical evidence for individual experiences.

-In 2020 and 2021, Mozilla led a study using a browser extension called \textit{RegretsReporter}, which crowdsourced information about the experience of Youtube recommendations \citep{mccrosky2021youtuberegrets}.
-The study found that that recommendations from the Youtube algorithm were disproportionately responsible for serving content that users regretted seeing (and violated terms of service)---and moreover, that non-English speakers were most seriously affected.\footnote{The latter is also an example of crowdsourced data finding new, non-obvious insights, as discussed in \ref{subsec:unk}.} While Youtube never publicly disclosed whether specific algorithmic changes were made in response (a weakness we discuss in Section \ref{sec:disc}), the company did directly address the report in public statements \footnote{ \url{thehill.com/policy/technology/561788-youtube-algorithm-keeps-recommending-regrettable-videos/}, \url{www.theverge.com/2021/7/7/22567640/youtube-algorithm-suggestions-radicalization-mozilla} }.
+In 2020 and 2021, Mozilla led a study using a browser extension called \textit{RegretsReporter}, which crowdsourced information about the YouTube recommendation algorithm \citep{mccrosky2021youtuberegrets}.
+The study found that recommendations from the YouTube algorithm were disproportionately responsible for serving content that users regretted seeing (and that violated terms of service)---and moreover, that non-English speakers were most seriously affected.\footnote{The latter is also an example of crowdsourced data finding new, non-obvious insights, as discussed in Section \ref{subsec:unk}.} While YouTube never disclosed whether specific algorithmic changes were made (a weakness we discuss in Section \ref{sec:disc}), the company did address the report in public statements\footnote{ \url{thehill.com/policy/technology/561788-youtube-algorithm-keeps-recommending-regrettable-videos/}, \url{www.theverge.com/2021/7/7/22567640/youtube-algorithm-suggestions-radicalization-mozilla} }.
 Meanwhile, \textit{FairFare} is a system that crowdsources information on rideshare wages, with the goal of understanding the extent to which drivers were being underpaid as well as overall average pay rates \citep{calacci2025fairfare}.
-This information not only empowered drivers to organize, but also led to legislative impact that was motivated by statistics computed via Fairfare.
+The statistics computed via FairFare not only empowered drivers to organize, but also led to direct legislative impact.